e271828e/Flight.jl/docs/notes/design/framework_spec.md

 freedom the freeze creates, not an obligation; iterating a roster array costs a handful of dispatches per frame and remains acceptable.)

+Rejected shapes (both torture-tested in §15.3): **per-slot atomic cells** — the simplest (no merge machinery, and a per-slot layout cannot lose independent writes) but same-slot conflicts resolve by hardware store order, i.e. sub-frame wall-clock phase (run-to-run behavioral variance, §15.3), peeks are cross-device, the trace loses provenance, and wide slot types hit Julia's atomic-width lock fallback; **a shared lock-free batch stack** (CAS-push, swap-drain) — whole-batch atomicity and the richest trace, but conflict order is still temporal (push order), and pending memory is unbounded while paused, taxing every peek that must walk the chain.

 **Mappings run on the device task**: today's `assign_input!(mdl, mapping, data)` becomes pure `map_input(data, mapping) → batch`.
 User-extensible code thereby never executes inside the loop's frame, and the trace consists of slot-level batches.